 Industry super fund

 Many industry super funds were started by trade unions and industry bodies to help their members fund their retirement.
 Although most industry super funds were originally exclusive to members working in a particular industry, legislation has now opened most up to anyone.
-In contrast to retail super funds run by financial companies such as banks, industry funds are also called profit-for-members funds as any profits they make are returned to members in the form of improved products and services rather than being paid to shareholders in the form of dividends.
+In contrast to retail super funds run by financial companies such as banks, industry funds are also called members-first or profit-for-members funds as any profits they make are returned to members in the form of improved products and services rather than being paid to shareholders in the form of dividends.
+Sunsuper is a non-industry specific, members-first fund, which means we exist to benefit our members who can be working in any industry across Australia.

 Retail super funds are owned and managed by banks and other financial institutions.
 These companies are publicly listed companies and have shareholders.
 So, while retail funds exist to help members save for their retirement, they also aim to earn a profit to return to their shareholders.